Skip to content

 Meg Wastie, Basking Ridge resident and Mr. Local History Project Trustee.

-“Beautiful Bernards” first plantings started tin November 2022 in a secret location in Bernards Township.
-Brooks Betz, Meg, Wastie and Christina Delgiorno all from Basking Ridge.
+“Beautiful Bernards” first plantings started in November 2022 on S. Finely Avenue in Bernards Township.
+Brooks Betz, Meg, Wastie, and Christina Delgiorno, all from Basking Ridge.
 Photo by Brooks Betz

 If you choose to take part in “Beautiful Bernards,” three colors are recommended: red, red and yellow, or a hybrid of red and yellow, all of which symbolize the official colors of Bernards Township.
 Please try to source your red and yellow perennials locally.
-If you can’t find any remaining, they are often available online with fall discounts as well.
-Each of the red and yellow perennials listed below are also deer resistant.
-For those that don’t have deer issues, red and yellow tulips are another alternative.
+If you can’t find any remaining, they are often available online with fall discounts.
+Each of the red and yellow perennials listed below is also deer resistant.
+Red and yellow tulips are another alternative for those who don’t have deer issues.

-Take a look at each of the links below and find a red and yellow flower and plant in prominently in your front yard as part of “Beautiful Bernards.”
+Take a look at each of the links below, find a red and yellow flower, and plant it prominently in your front yard as part of “Beautiful Bernards.”

 “Get any of the flowers listed and plant them in the front of your homes in the fall and spring.
 Celebrate the crimson red and gold and plant as soon as the ground is thawed.